 Children love being read to from a young age.
 I can’t tell you how many times my 2-year-old nephew has asked me to read a book – any book – over and over!
 The more we read to them, the more likely they will be to want to read on their own when they’re older.

-We know this isn’t the only book about children who have food allergies.
-Why not look for several, at different reading levels?
-You can also find books for many other complex medical conditions, such as ‘Gus the Esophagus‘ to help understand eosinophilic esophagitis (EoE) and ‘Purcey’s FPIES Surprise‘ to understand Food Protein-Induced Enterocolitis Synrome (FPIES).
+You can also find books for many complex medical conditions, such as ‘Gus the Esophagus‘ to help understand eosinophilic esophagitis (EoE) and ‘Purcey’s FPIES Surprise‘ to understand Food Protein-Induced Enterocolitis Synrome (FPIES).

 4 – Share a video